avishreekh/avishreekh.github.io/_pages/about.md

 ---
 Welcome!
 I am Avishree Khare, a 3rd-year Computer Science undergraduate at BITS Pilani, K. K. Birla Goa campus.
 I am interested in Deep learning and its applications in Computer Vision.
 I have recently started exploring Reinforcement Learning, specifically in the contexts of Malware detection and Cognitive Neuroscience.

+I am currently a summer intern at [Tessellate Imaging](https://www.tessellateimaging.com/) where I contribute to the [Monk](https://github.com/Tessellate-Imaging/monk_v1/tree/master/monk) library.
+Last summer, I interned at [CSIR-IGIB](https://www.igib.res.in/) last summer where I worked on Detection of Intracranial Hemorrhage from brain CT scans.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.